maggithor97/HotelStjorarnir/user_stories.md

 ### 6. Create User Account

-As a customer, I want to be able to create user account, so that my experience is personalized.
+As a customer, I want to be able to create a user account, so that my experience is personalized.

 ### 7. Hotel Managers Can Update and Modify